Tacplan/tacplancore/site/_posts/2013-11-24-ebs-snapshot-automation-with-powershell.md

 <br/>

-**Create a snapshot**
+**Configure The Environment**

 You should now have a directory with the following contents:
 - AutoSnap.ps1
 - AutoSnap_Setup.bat
 - AWSSDK.msi

-To set up the instance for running the script in the future, right-click on the batch file and run it as Administrator.
+To set up the instance for running the script in the future, right-click on the batch file "AutoSnap_Setup.bat" and run it as Administrator.
 You only have to do this once, and it will perform the following steps:

-1. Set system environmental variables for your AWS credentials and default region.
+- Set system environmental variables for your AWS credentials and default region.
-2. Allow unsigned scripts to be executed in PowerShell.
+- Allow unsigned scripts to be executed in PowerShell.
-3. Install the AWS SDK for Windows.
+- Install the AWS SDK for Windows.

+**Create Snapshots**

-Once the batch file is finished, you can execute the PowerShell script itself.
+Once the batch file is finished running, you can execute the PowerShell script itself.
 The script will identify each attached EBS volume and initiate a snapshot for each.
 It will also look for snapshots that match the prefix rules you set that are older than the age you set, then delete them.

 For automation, I like to create a scheduled task and then export the config to the "AWS Tools" directory.
 Then I can simply copy the directory to each instance I want to set this up on, run the batch file, import the .xml to Task Scheduler, and walk away.
 That instance is now set up for backups.